GrandEchoWhiskey/myday-logger/README.md

 # myday-logger
-Log everything you do on your days
+Log everything you do on your days - still in development